 2. Submit your application

-However, you'll need email us to request a paper application pack if:
+However, you'll need to email us to request a paper application if:

-- you're applying for readmission after having been granted voluntary removal,
+- you're applying for readmission after you were granted voluntary removal

-- you're applying for readmission following a fraudulent and incorrect case, or
+- you're applying for readmission after you were removed from the register in a fraudulent or incorrect entry case, or

 I need a reasonable adjustment

 If you need us to make an adjustment to the application process, email us at UKenquiries@nmc-uk.org.
 You should include your name, PIN, contact details and the adjustment that you're seeking.